wp-plugins/merge-minify-refresh/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Merges/Concatenates CSS & Javascript and then minifies using yuicompressor (for CSS) and Google Closure (for JS).
+Merges/Concatenates CSS & Javascript and then minifies using Minify (for CSS) and Google Closure (for JS with Minify as a fallback).

 == Description ==